Q: What should I wear to my appointment?

-Q: What is Real Time Ultrasound (RTU) and why is it invasive?
+Q: What is Real Time Ultrasound (RTU)

 A: RTU creates an image of underlying soft tissues and organs using high frequency sound waves.
 It is the same tool used by obstetricians, midwives, or ultra-sonographers to visualise a baby in utero.
 RTU can be a great tool to assess your pelvic floor function and a way that you can see how it moves in real time.
 It is not invasive.
 A probe will be applied to your lower abdomen using ultrasound gel.

 Q: Will I need an internal vaginal examination?

 A: It depends on your symptoms that suggest pelvic floor dysfunction (e.g. incontinence or pelvic floor organ prolapse) your physiotherapist may recommend an internal examination as the most effective way to reach a diagnosis as well as determine pelvic floor strength and the most appropriate treatment plan.
 This would only proceed with your consent after clear explanation of the reasoning and goals of assessment.
 If you are not comfortable with an internal examination, there are other assessment tools such as RTU that can be used although these will not provide the same level of information.

 A: Intensive individualised pelvic floor muscle training is effective in the management of symptoms relating to pelvic floor dysfunction (e.g. incontinence or prolapse).
 It will be a core component of treatment for these conditions.

 If you have specific exercise goals, we can work with you in our gym or hydrotherapy pool t achieve these.